 All right, replies Zeke, I'll give ya the first letter of his name.
 It's T.

-His brother pauses a minute, reflects, then asks uncertainly, 'Todd?'.
+His fellow soldier pauses a minute, reflects, then asks uncertainly, 'Todd?'.

 'Nope.
 Theodore.' says Zeke without a blink.
 He says it without reflection, without a thought.